National Living Wage and Minimum Wage increases – what you need to know

 What will the National Living Wage be in 2025?

-The LPC (Low Pay Commission) is an independent body that advises the government on the level of the minimum wage and they have been asked to recommend a rate for 2025 that keeps the NLW at two thirds of median earnings.
+The LPC (Low Pay Commission) is an independent body that advises the government on the level of the minimum wage.
+Earlier this year, the government issued a fresh remit instructing the LPC to:

 Ask us a question about this page